hucker/pathql/README.md

     print(f"Files to zip - {f.resolve()}")
 ```

-This basic examples  show how `PathQL` hides the guts of the pathlib module and the os module from you with readable filter espressions.
+This basic examples  show how `PathQL` hides the guts of the pathlib module and the os module from you with readable filter epressions.
 The real power comes with actions that allow you to apply a function to all of the files that match your query, in parallel.